 Let’s See How Does the Gutenberg Editor Interface Work

 Gutenberg is a powerful block editor for WordPress that allows you to edit your post content very easily.
-Most importantly, it comes tons of advanced blocks so that you can easily build your web content effortlessly.
+Most importantly, it comes with tons of advanced blocks so you can easily build your web content effortlessly.

 Using Gutenberg blocks is easy and fun.
 It just drags & drops the blocks that you need.
 Moreover, you don’t need to focus on coding knowledge.

 In fact, whenever you want to edit something on the Gutenberg blocks you get the full freedom to do whatever you want to do.
 For your concern take a look at this blog to know about Gutenberg block editing.

 Let’s see how you can use the Gutenberg editor & blocks with real-life examples.

 In the Gutenberg editor, you’ll find three different writing modes for helping your writing styles.

 Top Toolbar: Top Toolbar helps to display all of your blocks in the same spot.

 Spotlight Mode: Spotlight is completely different from the Top Toolbar mode.
 In fact, when you select this option you can only edit a block that wants to edit.
 And the other block remains to disable.